First Baptist Church, Mount Pleasant, Michigan

 Helpful thoughts:

-• Today, we read the rest of God’s response to Habakkuk’s appeal.
+• Today, we read the proclamation of the fall of “Babylon”.

 Questions to consider: